 Klibberen and Émaischen explained

-Maunday Thursday saw the start of four days of Klibberen ending on Easter Sunday, whilst Easter Monday is the traditional time to buy a beautifully decorated clay bird whistle, known as a Péckvillercher.
+Maunday Thursday (6 April) will see the start of four days of Klibberen ending on Easter Sunday, whilst Easter Monday is the traditional time to buy a beautifully decorated clay bird whistle, known as a Péckvillercher.

 It all starts on Green Thursday (Gréngen Donnesdeg), when legend tells that the church bells in Luxembourg fly to Rome to confess their sins to the Pope, leaving the country chime-free for four days until Easter Sunday.
 This is a rather magical way of keeping to the Christian tradition that neither church organ nor altar bell must sound between Maunday Thursday and Easter Sunday.